min2ha/ukwa-site/content/target/16898/index.en.md

   "subject": "UK General Election 2015"
 }

-# Shelter: Building the Homes We Need: A Programme for the 2015 Government

 Shelter is a charity offerring free housing advice, helping fighting repossession and eviction and campaigning for changes in the law.